Atul1127/Neural-Architecture-Search-Optimization/README.md

 # Neural Architecture Search & Optimization

 An end-to-end **Reinforcement Learning-based Neural Architecture Search (NAS)** system that uses an **LSTM controller and REINFORCE** to automatically discover CNN architectures for CIFAR-10.

-The project compares learned architecture search against a **Random Search baseline** under the same search budget and optimizes for both validation performance and model efficiency.
+The project compares learned architecture search against a **Random Search baseline** under the same search budget while optimizing for both validation performance and model efficiency.

 ---